 Before I stamped any lines, I folded the paper frame so that I could get a sense of what it would look like when finished.
 This was important so that I would know which way was "up" on each of the sides.
 I really didn't want to stamp the words upside down!
 I then used a light pencil mark to measure 3/8" all the way down the front of the bag.
 The marks really helped me space my lines somewhat evenly. **great tip- buy yourself a clear grid ruler.
 You will love it!
 Instead of measuring 3/8" on a standard ruler, I just moved my clear ruler over "three squares."
-I can't tell you how easy and fast it is to use these rulers!

 For the Halloween bag, I stamped images from IO's Fall/Winter borders set.
 The pumpkin border was inked with Colorbox Pigment orange and the words in VersaFine black.